AjinThapa2000/Food-Cocktails-API/README.md

 The app is responsive and has a polished UI.

 Welcome to our Food and Cocktails Recipe website!
 This website provides a collection of delicious cocktail and meal recipes using APIs for you to enjoy.
-You can find the website at
+You can find the website at: https://ajinthapa2000.github.io/Food-Cocktails-API/

 # Features